Ben-401/lab-401/create_vm.md

 1. ports -> USB -> USB Device Filters
 1. single click the greep "plus" symbol
 1. select the external USB device that you want mapped in.
 For the Nexys board, choose the device from Digilent.
+For the miniPCIe board, choose the device from Android.
 1. click OK

 The external USB device should now be mapped into the selected VM.